 Large and highly detailed map of Nevada, issued by the General Land Office under the direction of Charles Roeser.

-This map is the largest and most detailed map of Nevada published to date, and includes the most up to date details produced by the General Land Office.
-The topographical and Indian Reservation detail is especially noteworthy.
-Ex Chicago Historical Society.
+This map is the largest and most detailed map of Nevada published to date and includes the most up to date details produced by the General Land Office.
+The topographical and Indian reservation detail is especially noteworthy.

 The General Land Office (GLO) refers to the independent agency in the United States that was in charge of public domain lands.
 Created in 1812, it assumed the responsibilities for public domain lands from the United States Department of the Treasury.
 The Treasury had overseen the survey of the Northwest Territory, but as more area was added to the United States, a new agency was necessary to survey the new lands.